Become a donor or member and support our work to advance access to medicines. For everyone. Everywhere

 Throughout a five-year programme, the Health Systems Advocacy (HSA) Partners had contributed to stronger health systems that enable people in sub-Saharan Africa to equitably access high-quality sexual and reproductive health services.
 This remains a key focus, as access is further compromised due to the pandemic itself, as well as unintended consequences from widespread lockdowns.

 Several of Health Action International (HAI)’s partners from civil society organisations within sub-Saharan Africa have voiced their concerns over the emphasis on COVID-19 detracting from the very real and serious consequences of a reduced focus on sexual and reproductive health (SRH).
-Additionally, the HSA project within HAI has continued to advocate for strong health systems that promote SRH and rights for all.
+Additionally, HAI has continued to advocate for strong health systems that promote SRH and rights for all.

 Reversed gains in the advancement of SRHR in Kenya; effects of COVID-19

 This article, by MeTA Kenya Coordinator, Dorothy Okemo, was originally published by Access to Medicine Platform, our partner in Kenya working on the Health Systems Advocacy (HSA) Partnership, and snakebite treatment and prevention.
 It was republished with full permission.

 COVID-19 risks turning back the clock on years of essential development work